Supercongruences for Apery-like numbers: Introduction

 Then for any $m$, $r \in \mathbb{N}$, we have

 if $A \geq 3$.
 If $k \geq 4$ and $A \geq 3$, this congruence is true modulo $p^{3r}$.
 If $A=2$ and $k<3$, it is true modulo $p^{2r+k-3}$.
 If $A=2$ and $k \geq 3$, it is true modulo $p^{2r}$.

 \end{cor}

-The method of proof for Theorem \ref{main} has its origin in \cite{cos}.
+The method of proof for Theorem \ref{main} is due to Coster (see page 50 of \cite{cos}).
 Namely, the idea is to rewrite the summands in (\ref{cab}) as products $g_{AB}(X,k)$ and $g_{AB}^{*}(X,k)$ (see Section 2), then exploit the combinatorial properties of these products.
 One then expresses (\ref{cab}) as two sums, one for which $p \mid k$ and the other for which $p \nmid k$.
 In the case $p \nmid k$, the sum vanishes modulo an appropriate power of $p$ while for $p \mid k$, the sum reduces to the required result.
 This approach can be used to prove supercongruences similar to Theorem \ref{main} in the remaining ``sporadic" cases.
 Finally, we would like to point out that Theorem 4.2 in \cite{ccs} follows from Theorem \ref{main} by taking $r=1$ and $B=0$ if $A \geq 3$ and from Lemma \ref{reduce} below once we use the identity

 The paper is organized as follows.
 In Section 2, we recall some properties of the products $g_{AB}(X,k)$ and $g_{AB}^{*}(X,k)$.
 In Section 3, we prove Theorem \ref{main} and Corollary \ref{three}.